codeperfectplus/SystemGuard/README.md

 ## Features 🚀

+- Lightweight, open-source, and free to use with a straightforward installation process.
-- Monitor server stats like CPU, Memory, Disk, and Network.
+- Capable of monitoring core server metrics like CPU, memory, disk usage, and network traffic.
+- Includes built-in security features such as authentication for login, logout, and signup.
+- Administrators can manage user accounts by creating, updating, or deleting users.
+- Admin-level access is required for configuring settings, managing users, and adjusting security and notification - preferences.
+- Historical performance data can be viewed as charts, aiding in trend analysis.
-- Check the network speed of the server using a speed test.
+- Supports network speed testing directly from the server.
-- Rate limit the speed test to prevent abuse.
-- Kill the process that is consuming the most CPU.
+- Provides the ability to terminate resource-heavy processes with a single command.
-- Real-time monitoring of server stats.
+- Real-time server metric monitoring keeps data consistently updated.
-- Responsive design that works on mobile, tablet, and desktop.
+- The interface is responsive and optimized for various devices including mobile, tablets, and desktops.
-- Update itself to the latest version.
+- The system can automatically update to the latest version to simplify maintenance.
-- Easy download and installation using a bash script.
-- Logged user and admin user will get the notification if the user kill some process manully on dashboard.
+- Installation can be done quickly via a bash script for easy setup.
+- Notifications are sent to users and admins when a process is manually terminated.
+- Offers website monitoring tasks that trigger email alerts when a website becomes unavailable.
-- Different email alerts for different actions.
+- Configurable email alerts for various actions across the server.
-- Different Dashboards for different users.(Deveoper, Admin, IT Manager, Manager)
+- Role-based dashboards tailored for Developer, Admin, IT Manager, and Manager roles (upcoming feature).
+- Option to download historical data in CSV format for detailed analysis (upcoming feature).
+- Server status monitoring with alerts for server downtime or recovery (upcoming feature).

 ## Email Feature 📧